-- 1 In Dreamweaver, select Site | New Site, then select Local Info from the Category list. - 2 Enter a name for your web site in the Site Name field. - 3 In the Local Root Folder field, enter a working location on your machine or click the folder icon and browse to the location. - 4 Enter your web site address in the HTTP Address field. - 5 Select Remote Info from the Category list. - 6 Select WebDAV from the Access list. - 7 Make sure that the Check Out Files when Opening option is checked. - 8 Click the Settings button. - 9 Enter the following URL in the URL field: http://<hostname>:<port>/<Project_DB.dav>
+- 1 In Dreamweaver, select Site | New Site, then select Local Info from the Category list. - 2 Enter a name for your web site in the Site Name field. - 3 In the Local Root Folder field, enter a working location on your machine or click the folder icon and browse to the location. - 4 Enter your web site address in the HTTP Address field. - 5 Select Remote Info from the Category list. - 6 Select WebDAV from the Access list. - 7 Make sure that the Check Out Files when Opening option is checked. - 8 Click the Settings button. - 9 Enter the following URL in the URL field: http://<hostname>:<port>/<Project_DB.dav> where <hostname> is the name of the system hosting WebDAV server and <port> is the web server port number (8080 by default), and <Project_DB.dav> is the location of your project database.

-- 10 Enter your Version Manager user ID and password in the Username and Password fields. - 11 Enter an e-mail address in Email field and click OK. - 12 You can leave the default settings unchanged for the rest of the items under the Category list. - 13 Click OK.
+- 10 Enter your Version Manager user ID and password in the Username and Password fields. - 11 Enter an e-mail address in Email field and click OK. - You can leave the default settings unchanged for the rest of the items under the Category list. - 13 Click OK.